netboxlabs/netbox-proxmox-automation/README.md

 `netbox-proxmox-discover-vms.yml` also reads `vms.yml` for default (or Proxmox VM-specific) settings such as for Sites and Tenants; each Proxmox VM object that's added into NetBox will be related to the Tenant and Site that were specified in `vms.yml`.

-## Case 6: Create Proxmox VM(s) in NetBox, deploy them to Proxmox then sychronize Proxmox VM changes back into NetBox (including `vms.yml`).
+## Example 6: Create Proxmox VM(s) in NetBox, deploy them to Proxmox then sychronize Proxmox VM changes back into NetBox (including `vms.yml`).

 blah